latkerlo/latkerlo-jvotci/rs/README.md

 - [jvozba](https://github.com/uakci/jvozba/tree/v3) by uakci
 - [sozysozbot jvozba](https://github.com/sozysozbot/sozysozbot_jvozba) by sozysozbot

-See NOTICE.md for license details.
+See NOTICE.md in the GitHub repo for license details.

 Despite the limited amount of original work contributed, the author nonetheless decided to name the project after themself.